deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Introduction
 ---

-Taking the prerequisite knowledge from my [last blog post](https://connormcgarr.github.io/paging/), let's talk about additional ways to bypass [SMEP](https://en.wikipedia.org/wiki/Supervisor_Mode_Access_Prevention) other than [flipping the 20th bit of the CR4 register](https://connormcgarr.github.io/x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass/)- or completely circumventing SMEP all together by bypassing [NX](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/no-execute-nonpaged-pool) in the kernel!
+Taking the prerequisite knowledge from my [last blog post](https://connormcgarr.github.io/paging/), let's talk about additional ways to bypass [SMEP](https://en.wikipedia.org/wiki/Supervisor_Mode_Access_Prevention) other than [flipping the 20th bit of the CR4 register](https://connormcgarr.github.io/x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass/) - or completely circumventing SMEP all together by bypassing [NX](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/no-execute-nonpaged-pool) in the kernel!
 This blog post in particular will leverage page table entry control bits to bypass these kernel mode mitigations, as well as leveraging additional vulnerabilities such as an arbitrary read to bypass page table randomization to achieve said goals.

 Before We Begin
 ---

-[Morten Schenk](https://twitter.com/blomster81?lang=en) of Offensive Security has done a lot of the leg work for shedding light on this topic to the public, namely at [DefCon 25](https://www.defcon.org/html/defcon-25/dc-25-index.html) and [Black Hat 2017](https://www.blackhat.com/us-17/).
+[Morten Schenk](https://twitter.com/blomster81?lang=en) of Offensive Security has done a lot of the leg work for shedding light on this topic to the public, namely at [DEF CON 25](https://www.defcon.org/html/defcon-25/dc-25-index.html) and [Black Hat 2017](https://www.blackhat.com/us-17/).

 Although there has been some _AMAZING_ research on this, I have not seen much in the way of _practical_ blog posts showcasing this technique in the wild (that is, taking an exploit start to finish leveraging this technique in a blog post).
 Most of the research surrounding this topic, although absolutely brilliant, only explains how these mitigation bypasses work.
 This led to some issues for me when I started applying this research into actual exploitation, as I only had theory to go off of.